Installation

 Basis gives you control over every circuit in your panel, but the wiring behind the wall is already determined by your home.
 If you want a specific appliance on its own circuit (a spa, an EV charger, a heat pump), your electrician can quote adding one.
 The Basis Board makes it digital; it doesn't re-cable your house.

-100% AS/NZS compliant.
+100% compliant.

 Basis meets or exceeds every current New Zealand and Australian electrical standard.
 The panel is type-tested, certified, and shipped with the documentation your electrician needs for sign-off.